Ranamzes/goto-powershell/README.md

 - **Cleanup Aliases:** Remove aliases pointing to non-existent directories.
 - **Push Directory onto Stack:** Save your current directory before moving to another.
 - **Pop Directory from Stack:** Return to the most recently saved directory.
+- **Update goto:** Automatically check for and apply updates to the goto function.
+-
 Installation
 ## Installation